Christovis/Christovis.github.io/_blog/2022-06-15-blog-cfp_part1.md

 # 10 Natural Transformations
 ________________________________________________________________________________

+We talked about functors as a means of lifting functions over structure so that we may transform only the contents, leaving the structure alone (`fmap :: (a -> b) -> f a -> f b`).
+What if we wanted to transform only the structure and leave the type argument to that structure or type constructor alone?
+With this, we’ve arrived at natural transformations!

 > [[CH]](#CH), Definition 1.10, page 15:</br>
 > Let $\mathcal{C}$ and $\mathcal{D}$ be categories, and let $F,G: \mathcal{C} \to \mathcal{D}$ be two functors.
 A *natural transformation* $\alpha$ from $\mathcal{C}$ to $\mathcal{D}$, is a set of morphisms:</br>
 > $\alpha = \{\alpha_a: Fa \to Ga \, | \, a \in \Ob(\mathcal{C}) \}$,</br>